Nov 21, 2024

 5.10.4 Military Leave

-Meridian Community College grants time off with pay for up to 15 days for those employees who meet the requirements of Section 33-1-21 of the Mississippi Code, 1972 Annotated while they are serving in a military capacity.
-This code section is applicable to the following employees: “those who are members of any of the reserve components of the armed forces of the United States, or former members of the service of the United States discharged or released therefrom under conditions other than dishonorable, shall be entitled to leave of absence from their respective duties, without loss of pay, time, annual leave or efficiency rating, on all days during which they shall be ordered to duty to participate in training at encampments, field exercises, maneuvers, outdoor target practice, or for other exercises, for periods not to exceed fifteen (15) days, and all such officers and employees shall for such periods in excess of fifteen (15) days, be entitled to leave of absence from their respective duties without loss of time, annual leave, or efficiency rating until relieved from duty, and shall when relieved from such duty, be restored to the positions held by them when ordered to duty, or a position of like seniority, status, and pay; provided that such person: (1) when discharged or released from the armed forces shall have received a certificate of satisfactory completion of service, (2) shall be still qualified to perform the duties of such position, (3) shall make application for re-employment within ninety (90) days after the passage of this chapter or within ninety (90) days after such person is relieved from such training and service or released from hospitalization for a period of not more than one (1) year for causes attributable to such services.”
+Meridian Community College grants time off with pay for up to 15 days for those employees who meet the requirements of Section 33-1-21 of the Mississippi Code, 1972 Annotated, while serving in a military capacity.
+This code section is applicable to “those who are members of any of the reserve components of the armed forces of the United States, or former members of the service of the United States discharged or released therefrom under conditions other than dishonorable, shall be entitled to leave of absence from their respective duties, without loss of pay, time, annual leave or efficiency rating, on all days during which they shall be ordered to duty to participate in training at encampments, field exercises, maneuvers, outdoor target practice, or for other exercises, for periods not to exceed fifteen (15) days, and all such officers and employees shall for such periods in excess of fifteen (15) days, be entitled to leave of absence from their respective duties without loss of time, annual leave, or efficiency rating until relieved from duty, and shall when relieved from such duty, be restored to the positions held by them when ordered to duty, or a position of like seniority, status, and pay; provided that such person: (1) when discharged or released from the armed forces shall have received a certificate of satisfactory completion of service, (2) shall be still qualified to perform the duties of such position, (3) shall make application for re-employment within ninety (90) days after the passage of this chapter or within ninety (90) days after such person is relieved from such training and service or released from hospitalization for a period of not more than one (1) year for causes attributable to such services.”

 5.10.5 Family Medical Leave

-Eligible Employees are those who have worked at MCC for at least one year and for at least 1250 hours during the previous 12 months.
-The Family Medical Leave Act provided for 12 weeks of UNPAID, job-protected leave to “eligible” employees for certain family and medical reasons.
+Eligible Employees have worked at MCC for at least one year and at least 1,250 hours during the previous 12 months.
+The Family Medical Leave Act provides 12 weeks of UNPAID, jobprotected leave to eligible employees for certain family and medical reasons.
 Sick or Annual leave can be used with Family Medical Leave, but it will run simultaneously and not be added to the 12 weeks.
+Reasons for taking Family Medical Leave are:

-3. for a serious health condition that makes the employee unable to perform the employee’s job.
+• for a serious health condition that makes the employee unable to perform the employee’s job.

 5.10.6 Personal Leave Policy

-Under such circumstances that an employee requests a personal leave day which the immediate supervisor deems would unreasonably interfere with the functionality of the work unit, the supervisor has the right to inquire as the nature of the request and disapprove same if the rationale for the request, in the considered opinion of the supervisor, is not of sufficient gravity as to warrant the disruption of the functionality of the work unit.
+Under such circumstances that an employee requests a personal leave day that the immediate supervisor deems would unreasonably interfere with the functionality of the work unit, the supervisor has the right to inquire as to the nature of the request and disapprove same if the rationale for the request, in the considered opinion of the supervisor, is not of sufficient gravity as to warrant the disruption of the functionality of the work unit.
 (Board approved 3/01; Revised from 2 to 4 on 6/08)

 5.10.7 Donated Leave Policy

-The employee donating the leave (the “donor employee”) shall designate the employee who is to receive the leave (the “recipient employee”) and the amount of earned annual leave and/or sick leave that is to be donated, and shall notify the donor employee’s supervisor of his or her designation and complete a Request for Donation form with the Business Office.
-Leave balances will be verified by payroll personnel and approved by the Assistant to the President for Finance/CFO.
-After review and approval, the recipient employee and the recipient’s supervisor shall be notified of the amount of leave that has been donated by the donor employee to the recipient employee.
+Any employee may donate a portion of his or her earned annual leave and/or sick leave to another employee who also earns sick leave and is suffering from a catastrophic injury or illness or to another employee who has a member of his or her immediate family who is suffering from a catastrophic injury or illness, in accordance with the following: “Catastrophic injury or illness” means a life-threatening injury or illness of an employee or a member of an employee’s immediate family that totally incapacitates the employee from work, as verified by a licensed physician, and forces the employee to exhaust all leave time earned by that employee, resulting in the loss of compensation for the employee.
+Conditions that are short-term in nature and are not catastrophic.
+Chronic illnesses or injuries that result in intermittent absences from work and which are long-term in nature and require long recuperation periods may be considered catastrophic.
+The employee donating the leave (the “donor employee”) shall designate the employee who is to receive the leave (the “recipient employee”) and the amount of earned annual leave and/or sick leave that is to be donated and shall notify the donor employee’s supervisor of his or her designation and complete a Request for Donation form with the Payroll Office.
+Leave balances will be verified by payroll personnel and approved by the Vice President for Financial Services/CFO.
+After review and approval, the recipient employee and the recipient’s supervisor shall be notified of the amount of leave donated by the donor employee to the recipient employee.

-The maximum amount of earned annual leave that an employee may donate to any other employee may not exceed a number of days that would leave the employee with fewer than seven (7) days of annual leave left, and the maximum amount of earned sick leave that an employee may donate to any other employee may not exceed fifty percent (50%) of the earned sick leave of the donor employee.
+The maximum amount of earned annual leave that an employee may donate to any other employee may not exceed the number of days that would leave the employee with fewer than seven (7) days of annual leave left and the maximum amount of earned sick leave that an employee may donate to any other employee may not exceed fifty percent (50%) of the earned sick leave of the donor employee.
 All donated leave shall be in increments of not less than eight (8) hours.
-If annual leave and sick leave are donated by the same employee, sick leave will have precedence over annual leave (sick leave will be utilized before annual leave).
+If annual and sick leave are donated by the same employee, sick leave will have precedence over annual leave (sick leave will be utilized before annual leave).
 If an employee has been approved for extraordinary leave, this should be utilized before any donated leave is used.

-An employee must have exhausted all of his or her earned annual leave and sick leave before he or she will be eligible to receive any leave donated by another employee.
+An employee must have exhausted all of his or her earned annual and sick leave before he or she will be eligible to receive any leave donated by another employee.

-Before an employee may receive donated leave, he or she must provide the Human Resource Office with a physician’s statement that states the beginning date of the catastrophic injury or illness, a description of the injury or illness, and a prognosis for recovery and the anticipated date that the recipient employee will be able to return to work.
+Before an employee may receive donated leave, he or she must provide the Office of Human Resource with a physician’s statement that states the beginning date of the catastrophic injury or illness, a description of the injury or illness, and a prognosis for recovery and the anticipated date that the recipient employee will be able to return to work.

-If the total amount of leave that is donated to any employee is not used by the recipient employee, the donated leave shall be returned to the donor employees on a pro rata basis, based on the ratio of the number of days of leave donated by each donor employee to the total number of leave days donated by all employees.
+If the total amount of leave that is donated to any employee is not used by the recipient employee, the donated leave shall be returned to the donor employees on a pro-rata basis, based on the ratio of the number of days of leave donated by each donor employee to the total number of leave days donated by all employees.

 For the purpose of this policy, “immediate family” means spouse, parent, stepparent, sibling, child, stepchild, or ward (where the employee is his/her legal guardian).
 (Board approved 6/14/05)